CENTRAL SECTOR SCHOLARSHIP SCHEME OF

-4.3 In respect of those institutes in which fee has been waived for SC students, the other four components, namely -other non refundable charges, boarding and lodging, Books and Stationary and PC and accessories- may be reimbursed under the scheme.
+4.3 In respect of those institutes in which fee has been waived for SC students, the other four components, namely -other non refundable charges alongwith stipend - may be disbursed under the scheme.

 4.4 The list of the Top Class Institutions to be covered under the Scheme along with number of scholarship slots will be notified by the Department of Social Justice and Empowerment.
 Any addition or deletion to the list shall be notified by the Ministry of Social Justice and Empowerment, Government of India, as and when required, based on the recommendations of the Steering Committee.

 4.5 Any institute not applying under the Scheme continuously for 3 years shall be removed from the list of notified institutions under the Scheme.